Eduardo Dato

 Eduardo Dato e Iradier (12 August 1856 – 8 March 1921) was a Spanish political leader during the Spanish Restoration period.
 He served three times as Spanish prime minister: from 27 October 1913 to 9 December 1915, from 11 June 1917 to 3 November 1917, and from 28 April 1920 until his assassination by Catalan anarchists.
-Also he held eleven cabinet ministries, and was four times president of the Spanish Congress of Deputies (a role akin to that of parliamentary speaker).
+He also held eleven cabinet ministries, and was four times president of the Spanish Congress of Deputies.

 Career

 Born in A Coruña, Spain, son of Carlos Dato y Granados (himself the son of Carlos Dato Camacho y Marín and wife Cayetana Ruperta Granados y García, de Vivancos e Acosta) and wife Rosa Lorenza Iradier e Arce, of Galician descent.
 He graduated in Law at the Complutense University in 1875.
 He opened his law office two years later.
 Elected to the Spanish parliament in 1883, he became Under-secretary for the Ministry of the Interior in 1892.

 He held the position of Minister of the Interior and Minister of Justice over the next fifteen years.
 In 1907, he ran for and won the position of Mayor of Madrid.
 In 1910, he entered the Academy of Moral and Political Sciences.
 In 1913 he became prime minister for the first time.
 In 1915, he left that position, but would return to it for a short while in 1917.
 He became the 230th Minister for Foreign Affairs from 22 March 1918 to 9 November 1918.
 Then he moved to the post of Minister of State and stayed there until 1920, when he led the government as prime minister again.

 Dato was a member of the International Permanent Court in The Hague (he became vice-president in 1913), member of the International Law Institute, administrator of the bank firm 'Banco Hipotecario' and president of the National Institute of Social Security, the Council of Public Instruction and the Academy of Jurisprudence and Legislation.